Piroozfar/Named-Entity-Recognition/21 Classes - QANER/README.md

 # Named Entity Recognition (NER) in Farsi
-Producing a new dataset for Named Entity Recognition task with 21 classes for Persian.
+A new Persian Named Entity Recognition dataset with 21 classes is produced.

-Training QaNER model on the 21-class Named-entity recognition dataset for Persian.
+QaNER model has been trained on the 21-class Named-entity recognition dataset for Persian.

+## Dataset Details

 Predicts NER tags: